Filtering Parameters: To Add a Filter for an Inquiry Form

 Before you begin performing the steps of this activity, do the following:

-1. Configure your instance by performing the Test Instance for Customization: To Deploy an Instance for Developing Inquiry Forms prerequisite activity.
+1. Configure your instance by performing the Test Instance for Customization: To Deploy an Instance with a Custom Form that Implements a Workflow prerequisite activity.

 Step 1: Defining a DAC with Filtering Parameters for the Inquiry Form